Josesx506/Udacity_FS_nano/05_HTML_CSS_JS_Intro/03_JS_Exercises/Readme.md

     > let text = "Hello world, welcome to the universe.";
     > let result = text.indexOf("welcome"); // returns "13" where the welcome word starts
     ```

+4. To avoid variable overwriting, always define function variables explicitly so they don't overwrite global variables.
+    ```js
+    var bookTitle = "Le Petit Prince";

+    function displayBook() {
+        bookTitle = "The little prince"     // bad: will lead to overwriting of the global variable above var bookTitle = "The little prince" // good: will preserve the global and function variables }
+    ```